RB Capital Management LLC Buys 83 Shares of Broadcom Inc. (NASDAQ:AVGO)

-RB Capital Management LLC boosted its holdings in Broadcom Inc. (NASDAQ:AVGO) by 3.6% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 2,364 shares of the semiconductor manufacturer’s stock after buying an additional 83 shares during the quarter.
+RB Capital Management LLC boosted its stake in shares of Broadcom Inc. (NASDAQ:AVGO) by 3.6% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,364 shares of the semiconductor manufacturer’s stock after buying an additional 83 shares during the period.
 RB Capital Management LLC’s holdings in Broadcom were worth $865,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in the stock.
-Provident Wealth Management LLC bought a new position in shares of Broadcom during the third quarter worth about $28,000.
-Horan Securities Inc. purchased a new position in Broadcom in the third quarter worth $34,000.
-Northwest Investment Counselors LLC purchased a new position in shares of Broadcom during the 3rd quarter valued at $35,000.
-CVA Family Office LLC purchased a new position in shares of Broadcom during the 3rd quarter valued at $42,000.
-Finally, Prestige Wealth Management Group LLC lifted its position in shares of Broadcom by 179.1% during the 3rd quarter.
-Prestige Wealth Management Group LLC now owns 120 shares of the semiconductor manufacturer’s stock valued at $44,000 after buying an additional 77 shares during the last quarter.
-75.25% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also bought and sold shares of the business.
+Institute for Wealth Management LLC. boosted its stake in shares of Broadcom by 144.2% in the 2nd quarter.
+Institute for Wealth Management LLC. now owns 2,112 shares of the semiconductor manufacturer’s stock worth $667,000 after buying an additional 1,247 shares during the last quarter.
+Employers Holdings Inc. bought a new stake in shares of Broadcom in the third quarter worth about $933,000.
+Sumitomo Mitsui DS Asset Management Company Ltd increased its holdings in shares of Broadcom by 2.1% in the third quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 38,194 shares of the semiconductor manufacturer’s stock worth $13,914,000 after purchasing an additional 769 shares during the last quarter.
+Flagship Harbor Advisors LLC increased its stake in Broadcom by 5.7% during the third quarter.
+Flagship Harbor Advisors LLC now owns 2,605 shares of the semiconductor manufacturer’s stock worth $949,000 after acquiring an additional 140 shares during the last quarter.
+Finally, Keybank National Association OH increased its stake in Broadcom by 28.5% during the third quarter.
+Keybank National Association OH now owns 5,514 shares of the semiconductor manufacturer’s stock worth $2,009,000 after acquiring an additional 1,222 shares during the last quarter.
+75.25% of the stock is owned by institutional investors and hedge funds.

-AVGO has been the topic of a number of analyst reports.
-Cowen boosted their price objective on Broadcom from $305.00 to $350.00 and gave the company a “market perform” rating in a research note on Friday, September 4th.
-140166 boosted their price objective on Broadcom from $400.00 to $410.00 in a research note on Friday, September 4th.
-Mizuho boosted their price objective on Broadcom from $390.00 to $425.00 and gave the company a “buy” rating in a research note on Monday, October 19th.
-Loop Capital boosted their price objective on Broadcom from $345.00 to $400.00 and gave the company a “buy” rating in a research note on Friday, September 4th.
-Finally, BMO Capital Markets boosted their price objective on Broadcom from $350.00 to $400.00 and gave the company an “outperform” rating in a research note on Monday, August 31st.
-They noted that the move was a valuation call.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and twenty-seven have assigned a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus target price of $384.73.

-Broadcom (NASDAQ:AVGO) last announced its quarterly earnings results on Thursday, September 3rd.
-The semiconductor manufacturer reported $5.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.24 by $0.16.
-The firm had revenue of $5.82 billion during the quarter, compared to analyst estimates of $5.76 billion.
-Broadcom had a return on equity of 32.44% and a net margin of 10.70%.
-Broadcom’s quarterly revenue was up 5.5% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $5.16 earnings per share.
-As a group, equities analysts predict that Broadcom Inc. will post 18.15 earnings per share for the current year.

-In other news, Director Raul J. Fernandez bought 84 shares of the stock in a transaction dated Wednesday, September 9th.
-The shares were acquired at an average cost of $358.11 per share, with a total value of $30,081.24.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO Hock E. Tan sold 57,172 shares of the firm’s stock in a transaction dated Tuesday, August 25th.
-The shares were sold at an average price of $335.05, for a total transaction of $19,155,478.60.
+In related news, Director Henry Samueli purchased 101,740 shares of the business’s stock in a transaction that occurred on Friday, September 18th.
+The shares were purchased at an average cost of $361.45 per share, for a total transaction of $36,773,923.00.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+Also, SVP Charlie B. Kawwas sold 4,586 shares of Broadcom stock in a transaction on Wednesday, September 9th.
+The stock was sold at an average price of $354.01, for a total transaction of $1,623,489.86.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 504,380 shares of company stock worth $182,924,394.
-3.00% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders have sold 504,380 shares of company stock valued at $182,924,394.
+Corporate insiders own 3.00% of the company’s stock.

+Broadcom (NASDAQ:AVGO) last released its quarterly earnings data on Thursday, September 3rd.
+The semiconductor manufacturer reported $5.40 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $5.24 by $0.16.
+The business had revenue of $5.82 billion during the quarter, compared to analysts’ expectations of $5.76 billion.
+Broadcom had a net margin of 10.70% and a return on equity of 32.44%.
+The company’s revenue for the quarter was up 5.5% on a year-over-year basis.
+During the same period in the previous year, the company earned $5.16 EPS.
+On average, sell-side analysts expect that Broadcom Inc. will post 18.15 earnings per share for the current fiscal year.

+AVGO has been the subject of several recent analyst reports.
+Cowen boosted their target price on Broadcom from $305.00 to $350.00 and gave the company a “market perform” rating in a research report on Friday, September 4th.
+Credit Suisse Group upped their target price on Broadcom from $400.00 to $420.00 and gave the stock an “outperform” rating in a report on Friday, September 4th.
+KeyCorp upped their target price on Broadcom from $360.00 to $410.00 and gave the stock an “overweight” rating in a report on Friday, September 4th.
+Robert W. Baird upped their price target on Broadcom from $350.00 to $450.00 and gave the stock an “outperform” rating in a research report on Friday, September 4th.
+Finally, 140166 upped their target price on Broadcom from $400.00 to $410.00 in a research report on Friday, September 4th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and twenty-seven have assigned a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus price target of $384.73.

 Broadcom Inc designs, develops, and supplies a range of semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates through three segments: Semiconductor Solutions, Infrastructure Software, and Intellectual Property licensing.